Child Protection Policy

 Internal enquiries and possible suspension

 This may be a difficult decision; particularly where there is insufficient evidence to uphold any action by the police.
-In such cases, the Norwich Kung Fu Academy Jo-Sifus must reach a decision based upon the available information which could suggest that on a balance of probability, it is more likely than not that the allegation is true.
+In such cases, the Norwich Kung Fu Academy chief instructors must reach a decision based upon the available information which could suggest that on a balance of probability, it is more likely than not that the allegation is true.
 The welfare of the child should remain of paramount importance throughout.

 Support to deal with the aftermath of abuse